drivet/website/content/blog/blogging/emacs-pelican-workflow.md

 ### Automatic Reference Labels

 This works, as far as it goes, but it's not quite as convenient as it could be.
-I generally don't try to attach any semantic meaning to my link labels;
-my usual approach is to simply use an ever increasing series of numbers.
+I generally don't try to attach any semantic meaning to my link or image labels; my usual approach is to simply use an ever increasing series of numbers.
 This lends itself well to automation; my next label is always just the next number after the previous one.

 With some shameless pilfery from [Emacs Wiki][9], I managed to cobble together some functions to allow me to easily add referenced links and images, incrementing the label as you add more.
-This is my markdown.el
-file:
+Here is the code:

     :::elisp